 For everyone in India, a familiar story goes: Thousands of years ago, Lord Vishnu took birth as Rama, to kill the demon king of Lanka.
 Ravana carried off Sita, Rama’s beautiful wife, to his kingdom, and in course of the search, Lord Hanuman made a great leap across the seas.
 His superhuman bound carried him from the southernmost tip of India into the land of Lanka, now known as Sri Lanka.
 Rama stormed the country, and after a long battle, rescued his wife.

 However, archaeological finds revealing sacrificial alters, skeletons of horses, prehistoric tools, plenty of Iron Age war tools, the remnants of a large fortified city dated from 6th century BCE, all suggesting to one point – Sonepur was a cradle of early civilization inhabited by Asura tribes.

-Sonepur does not have much staying options.
+Sonepur does not have many staying options.
 However, nearby towns of Balangir and Bargarh, both connected by rail have a number of budget hotels at affordable prices.

 Lankeshwari Temple in the Middle of River Mahanadi

 In the living tradition of Sonepur, Hanuman is disrespected and his effigy is burnt as a mock of counterpart on the day of Purna Amas, 40 days before Dussehra, the day Rama defeated Ravana.
 On this day Lanka Podi is performed in Sonepur during which monkey god’s terracotta image is burnt, crushed and thrown into the river as a mock of Ravana’s antipathy.